 A charge controller, also known as a charge regulator, limits the electrical current rate added to or drawn from solar batteries and is a DC-to-DC converter.
 Their goal is to maintain the highest state of charge in the batteries without overcharging them.
 However, the solar system voltage and current can change suddenly due to variable irradiance, so the charge controller needs to respond quickly to adapt.

-Maximum power point or peak power voltage is the voltage at which PV panels produce maximum power.
+The maximum power point or peak power voltage is the voltage at which PV panels produce maximum power.
 When charging batteries, maximum power varies by numerous factors, including solar radiation, the wire run length, the battery’s state of charge, and ambient and panel temperatures.
-Therefore, MPPT charge controllers ensure efficient solar power utilization, making them more advanced and efficient.
+Therefore, MPPT solar charge controllers ensure efficient solar power utilization, making them more advanced and efficient.

 Sometimes, the word “tracking” is confusing because it doesn’t mean physically moving the array to optimize its orientation to the sun.
 In Maximum PowerPoint Tracking, it is electronic tracking, usually done digitally.
 The MPPT algorithm for charge controllers is based on a power I-V curve for extracting the maximum available power from solar modules under certain conditions.